Our Research Team

 Principal Investigator

-I am an Assistant Professor of Biology at the University of North Georgia, specializing in Fisheries Biology.
+I am an Assistant Professor of Biology at the University of North Georgia, where I specialize in the study of Fisheries Ecology and Management.
 I earned B.S. and M.S. degrees in fisheries from the University of Georgia and a Ph.D. in fisheries and aquatic ecology from Oklahoma State University.
+At UNG, I lead an undergraduate-centered research lab, mentor, and teach courses like Vertebrate Zoology and Ichthyology.

 Briant Nguyen